jayminwest/TeachNicheOfficial/ai_docs/issues/2025-02-27-migrate-to-google-cloud-platform.md

   - Created a lib/firebase.ts file to centralize Firebase configuration

 ### Current Issues
-- Build error: "Module not found: Can't resolve '@/app/lib/supabase'"
+- ✅ Build error: "Module not found: Can't resolve '@/app/lib/supabase'"
+  - ✅ Created Firebase configuration file at app/lib/firebase.ts
+  - ✅ Implemented Firebase Authentication in place of Supabase Auth
+  - ✅ Updated auth service to use Firebase
-  - Need to remove all Supabase imports and references
+  - ⏳ Need to identify and update remaining Supabase references
-  - Replace with Firebase equivalents where needed
-  - Update service abstraction layers to use Firebase exclusively
+  - ⏳ Need to update service abstraction layers to use Firebase exclusively

 ### Next Steps
 - Remove all Supabase dependencies and references